 No. Child support is “tax neutral.”
 You cannot deduct child support payments you make from your taxable income.

 Do I Have To Pay Taxes on Child Support?

 No. Child support isn’t taxable to either parent.
-Child support you receive isn’t considered income to you from a tax perspective.
+The IRS doesn’t consider child support you receive as taxable income to you.

 The Connecticut Child Support Guidelines use the parents’ combined net income, not the parents’ gross income.